DeflatedPickle/python-somewhat-of-a-guide-old/learning/functions.md

     print("Hello, " + name + "!")
 ```

-This function will print, "Hello, Monty!".
-Since we passed the string, "Monty" into the function.

-If there are multiple arguments for a function, to set their values, you will need to set them in the order they come in the function.

 ```py
 def greet_long(first_name, second_name):
     print("Hello, " + first_name + " " + second_name + "!")